 The centre for Assessment and Therapy (popularly known as OPD unit) is to address the problems of the children through appropriate intervention programs.
 This is the entry point for the children with special needs.
 The focus is to assess the child, diagnose the disability and also its severity.

-It also conducts some tests which includes screening tests of Autism Spectrum Disorder, Attention deficit hyperactive disorder; Educational tests comprising Intelligence Quotient, Specific Learning Disability, Personality tests consisting of Thematic Apperception Test, Children’s Apperception Test, Rorschach Ink Blot Test and many more psychological tests.
+It also conducts some tests which includes diagnostic tests for Autism Spectrum Disorder, Attention deficit hyperactive disorder; Educational tests comprising Intelligence Quotient, Specific Learning Disability, Personality tests consisting of Thematic Apperception Test, Children’s Apperception Test, Rorschach Ink Blot Test and many more psychological tests.

 Along with the above mentioned assessments other services offered are: